-This baked spinach artichoke dip is deliciously rich and full of fresh spinach and marinated artichoke hearts.
+This baked artichoke spinach dip is deliciously rich and full of fresh spinach and marinated artichoke hearts.
 A perfectly creamy and cheesy appetizer recipe that is always a crowd and family favorite.

 With using frozen spinach you have to make sure the water is all squeezed out of the spinach.
 With fresh, as long as you dry the spinach after washing it then there will be no water going into the dip.

 Using marinated artichoke hearts in this baked spinach artichoke dip brings in even more flavor.
+If you enjoy this dip then you will love our spinach artichoke chicken bake recipe.

-Spinach Artichoke Recipe Tips
+Hot Spinach Artichoke Dip Recipe Tips

 I like to start with the softened cream cheese in a large bowl and mix it up a little bit before adding in the sour cream.